Main Navigation

 If this is an emergency or your immediate safety is at risk, dial 911 or University Police at 801-585-2677.

-The Department of Public Safety is committed to the safety and success of everyone – our students, faculty, staff, patients, and campus visitors.
+The University of Utah is committed to the safety and success of everyone – our students, faculty, staff, patients, and campus visitors.
 Our ability to prevent violence relies on a shared culture of safety and responsibility.
 Everyone can play an important role in reducing the risk of campus violence by identifying, reporting, and addressing concerning behaviors.

 1SchoolSafety.gov – Targeted Violence